EventStore/documentation/docs/server/5.0.8/server/cluster-with-manager-nodes.md

 With configuration files for each node written, you can now deploy Event Store and the configuration.
 Although it's possible to use relative paths when writing configuration files, it's preferable to use absolute paths to reduce the potential for confusion.

-In this example, Event Store is deployed on each node in \_c:\\EventStore-HA-v\_, and the configuration files for that node are deployed into \_C:\\EventStore-Config\_.
+In this example, Event Store is deployed on each node in `C:\EventStore-HA-v`, and the configuration files for that node are deployed into `C:\EventStore-Config`.
 No installation process is necessary, you unzip the packaged distribution into your preferred location.

 ### Adding HTTP ACL entries for HTTP servers (Windows-specific)